dotnet/csharplang/proposals/field-keyword.md

 ```

 **Recommendation**: Auto-accessors are recognized in `interface` properties, and the auto-accessors refer to a synthesized backing field.
 For an instance property, an error is reported that instance fields are not supported.

+#### Answer

+Standardizing around the instance field itself being the cause of the error is consistent with partial properties in classes, and we like that outcome.
+The recommendation is accepted.

+## Open LDM questions

+### Feature name

+Some options for the name of the feature:
+1. semi-auto properties
+1. field access for auto properties [LDM-2023-07-17](https://github.com/dotnet/csharplang/blob/main/meetings/2023/LDM-2023-07-17.md#compiler-check-in)
+1. field-backed properties
+1. field keyword